 The following pages will assist you by providing guidelines for the preparation of an ASSP SPY petition.
 They will include the categories by which petitions will be evaluated and examples of OSH-related and Society activities that the Technical and Professional Recognition Committee considers favorably when judging a petition.
 Nominees are judged by the scope, depth, quality and impact of their efforts over the past five years in the OSH profession, ASSP, and their local community.
 Such activities that happened more than five years ago will not be considered.

-The petition should be no more than 15 pages in length and carefully prepared so that it is comprehensive, concise, and accurate.
+The petition should be carefully prepared so that it is comprehensive, concise, and accurate.
 (See Appendix A) The Technical and Professional Recognition Committee will judge each nominee based on the petition only.

 Petition Categories